The Central Enigma of Consciousness

 is paralleled in the implicit time reversibility of quantum computation, which

 also depends on a superposition of states.
-The transactional interpretation may thus combine with
+Recent experiments with photosynthesis [135]

-anticipating quantum entangled system, which may be pivotal in how the
+entangled system, which may be pivotal in how the conscious brain does its

-It is at this point that the
+It is at this point that the influence of the

-likely be), but by intuitive conscious anticipation.
+to most likely be), but by intuitive conscious anticipation.

 Fig 13: Evidence of